Depending on where you’re traveling you, you might need Covid-19 test results in one day – or less. Here’s how you can successfully do just that.

 Major International Hubs/Airports Providing COVID-19 Test Results in Less than 24 hours

-If the country you’re visiting (or live in) does not offer COVID-19 testing with results in 24 hours, you can fly to an intermediate country that has looser travel restrictions (e.g. results in 72 hours) and get tested there – right at the airport.
+If the country you’re visiting (or live in) does not offer COVID-19 testing with results in 24 hours, you can fly to an intermediate country that has looser or no travel restrictions (e.g. results in 72 hours) and get tested there – right at the airport.

 Luckily, your options are large and growing.
 Here are great places you can connect to get past this restriction.
 You’ll notice that most of these are conveniently right at the airport.